-My name is Lesley Hiscox and I offer Supervision both to Counsellors and to other professionals in a wide range of “Helping Professions”
+My name is Lesley Hiscox and I offer Supervision both to Counsellors and to other professionals working in a wide range of “Helping Professions”

 I see counselling as a journey of discovery and understanding….as a process that works towards change.
 I consider the trusting relationship built between therapist and client as being the catalyst for that change.

 I see Supervision as supporting the therapist and facilitating the counselling process.